Case Study

 ”That’s why, when the senior manager started at the company last year, he asked about bringing Otter on as a company-wide accessibility solution.
 What they found was that Otter was not only able to increase accessibility for those with disabilities, but that it also accelerated productivity across the organization.

-Building a Use Case for Otter ata Global Company
+Building a Use Case for Otter at a Global Company

 Before Otter was adopted as a company-wide accessibility solution, company execs looking at the request to bring Otter to the company discovered that many employees were already relying on the technology for a variety of reasons.